ivelum/djangoql/README.rst

 Language reference
 ------------------

-DjangoQL is shipped with comprehensive Syntax Help, which is available in Django admin (see Syntax Help link in auto-completion popup).
+DjangoQL is shipped with comprehensive Syntax Help, which can be found in Django admin (see the Syntax Help link in auto-completion popup).
 Here's a quick summary:

-DjangoQL looks close to Python syntax, however there're some minor differences.
-Basically you just reference model fields like you do it in Python code, apply comparison and logical operators and parenthesis.
+DjangoQL's syntax resembles Python's, with some minor differences.
+Basically you just reference model fields as you would in Python code, then apply comparison and logical operators and parenthesis.
 DjangoQL is case-sensitive.

 - model fields: exactly as they are defined in Python code.
 Access